KonstantinosStamatakos/fpga-trading-engine/README.md

 ## Timing Optimization

-Once the logic worked, I moved into Vivado with a 100 MHz target (10 ns period), but the first pass didn't meet timing.
-The reports pointed to the order-book selection logic as the bottleneck — the comparison and priority chains formed long combinational paths with heavy loaded signals which was the main thing holding the design back.
+Once the logic worked, I moved into Vivado with a 100 MHz target (10 ns period), but the first constrained implementation came back with **−79.331 ns WNS**.
+The worst path ran through the order-selection logic, where the original linear search created a long chain of dependent comparisons.

-From there it was a lot of back-and-forth:

-- Pulling the worst setup paths out of Vivado's timing reports
-- Tracing through combinational depth and high-fanout nets
-- Reworking the order-selection logic to break up those long paths
-- Pushing more of the logic behind registers to shorten combinational stretches
-- Re-synthesizing and re-implementing after every RTL change
-- Trying different Vivado implementation strategies to see what placement/routing helped
-- Repeating all of the above until the numbers actually closed

-Worst negative slack went from 90 ns in the red to a clean 0.000 ns, with nothing left failing.
+The biggest change was replacing that linear search with a balanced **16 → 8 → 4 → 2 → 1 comparator tree**.
+That helped a lot, but it still wasn't enough to close timing, so I kept working through the critical paths and adding pipeline boundaries where the combinational logic was still too deep.

+I also ended up registering both the selected order index and the order itself between stages.
+This kept later matching logic from going back through the live order book and helped break up some of the remaining paths.

+After each change, I re-ran synthesis and implementation and checked the new worst paths.
+Near the end I also used Vivado's `Performance_Explore` strategy and physical optimization to squeeze out the remaining timing violations.

+The progression looked like this:

+**−79.331 ns → −65.617 ns → −17.883 ns → −5.170 ns → −0.586 ns → −0.446 ns → 0.000 ns**

+The final implementation meets the original **100 MHz** target with **0 failing setup endpoints**.

+End-to-end latency after pipelining: **20 clock cycles (200 ns)**.

 ---